 Bring in a Third Party

 If you can't seem to talk about finances; seek out a counselor to help you sort through your financial issues.
 It could be a financial counselor or a therapist or marriage counselor.

 Chatzky also offers these do's and don'ts for merging your finances:

+- Track your spending.
 Knowing where your money is going is the first key to financial security, and keeping a budget, which includes tracking your spending, is the only way to know where your money is going.

-For more information on budgets that work, see Budgeting 101.
+- Agree to disagree.
 Come up with spending and savings goals and guidelines, then let your partner manage his or her own spending money.
-For more information on setting spending and savings goals, see The Secret to Saving Money, and Financial Goals.

-One of you is likely to be better at day-to-day management of the household expenses.
+- Designate a bill payer.
+One of you is likely to be better at the day-to-day management of the household expenses.
 It's okay to designate this person as the bill payer, but the other person should be involved and should know what needs to be done and how to do it.